CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [State-as-a-Service](https://serverless.zone/faas-is-stateless-and-aws-step-functions-provides-state-as-a-service-2499d4a6e412#.1zgqbfvwb) - A look at AWS step functions.
 - [Windclock at the lake](https://serverless.com/blog/a-serverless-windclock-at-the-lake/) - Blog post about a weatherclock which is used to monitor a kiteboarding spot at the lake (IoT example).
 - [The many stages of serverless](https://medium.com/@PaulDJohnston/the-many-stages-of-serverless-1979f2234a27#.hxa5ab3jn) - Some “stages of serverless” most people go through.
-- [Accelerating cross platform development with serverless microservices](http://code.hootsuite.com/accelerating-cross-platform-development-with-serverless-microservices/?hootPostID=b83fceaf4647b27aa6a0fca306da77eb) - How Hootsuite accelerates corss platform development with serverless microservices.
+- [Accelerating cross platform development with serverless microservices](http://code.hootsuite.com/accelerating-cross-platform-development-with-serverless-microservices/?hootPostID=b83fceaf4647b27aa6a0fca306da77eb) - How Hootsuite accelerates cross platform development with serverless microservices.
 - [10 attributes of serverless computing](http://thenewstack.io/ten-attributes-serverless-computing-platforms) - Overview of 10 attributes for serverless computing platforms.
 - [Going serverless doesn't mean no-ops](http://thenewstack.io/going-serverless-doesnt-mean-no-ops) - Why going serverless doesn't necessarily mean no-ops.
 - [How to trigger alerts from Slack](https://medium.com/opsgenie/wondering-how-to-trigger-alerts-from-slack-messages-cf1e766c324f#.o8pgmlvti) - How you can trigger your Lambda functions via Slack messages.